Blu-ray Review: Creed II

 Considering that the original Rocky franchise eventually spawned five sequels, it’s no surprise that Creed, which effectively served as a reboot with Sylvester Stallone sliding into the mentor role, would get a second installment of its own.
 That day has come with Creed II, thrusting Michael B. Jordan into the spotlight and very much feeling like a swan song for Stallone with the closing moments hinting at Creed moving forward without the Italian Stallion.

 In the three years since his loss to Ricky Conlan, Adonis Creed (Jordan) has won six straight times to earn a shot at Heavyweight Champion Danny Wheeler.
-He wins with relative ease against an apparently past-his-prime Wheeler, capturing the title in the process and following in his father’s footsteps.
-That same night, he becomes engaged to longtime girlfriend Bianca (Tessa Thompson), who is now losing her hearing from a degenerative condition.
+Creed wins with relative ease against an apparently past-his-prime Wheeler, capturing the title in the process and following in his father’s footsteps.
+That same night, Creed becomes engaged to longtime girlfriend Bianca (Tessa Thompson), who is now losing her hearing from a degenerative condition.

 While still basking in the glow of winning the belt, Creed is unexpectedly called out by Viktor Drago (Florian Munteanu), the son of Ivan Drago (Dolph Lundgren), who killed Creed’s father in the ring 30-plus years ago.
-Against the advice of his trainer and father figure Rocky Balboa (Stallone), Adonis accepts the fight and moves to LA with Bianca.
+Against the advice of his trainer and father figure Rocky Balboa (Stallone), Adonis accepts the fight and moves to L.A. with Bianca.
 During a dinner to tell his mom that he’s fighting Drago, Mary Anne tells the couple she believes Bianca is pregnant.

 She is proven correct, but despite the prospect of fatherhood, Creed moves forward with his title defense and is hospitalized by Drago, who dominates the fight but is disqualified for hitting Creed when he’s on a knee.
 After a long recovery and the birth of a daughter, Adonis decides he needs to fight Drago again.
 This time, however, he’ll have Rocky in his corner, and the two take a dramatically different approach to train for the rematch.